Pnikiema/ISQA3420PNikiema/README.md

 This repository was created by Patrick Nikiema as part of my school project at the University of Nebraska at Omaha.
 The class is called Managing in a Digital World (ISQA3420-850).

-Though out this course, I will be creating issues to work on school-assigned activities.
+Through out this course, I will be creating issues to work on school-assigned activities.
 Each issue will move to a closed status as the semester goes on and milestones are completed.
 I will share links to my work with the instructor who will provide feedback.
 I will also have some diagrams to upload in order to be reviewed by the instructor.

 The deliverables for the first assignment are: